Asus ZenBook Flip UX560UQ review

 This 15in convertible is a flipping powerhouse

-The first thing to note about the ZenBook Flip is that it's absolutely ginormous.
-The 2.2kg chassis is almost 20mm thick, and packs a 15.6in screen - a far cry from the svelte, razor-thin convertibles we're used to seeing from the likes of Microsoft or HP.
+The first thing you'll notice about the Asus ZenBook Flip is that it's absolutely ginormous.
+The 2.2kg chassis is almost 20mm thick and packs in a hefty 15.6in screen - a far cry from the svelte, razor-thin convertibles we're used to seeing from the likes of Dell, Lenovo and Microsoft.

-While you can technically flip the screen round to use it tablet-style, it's hardly comfortable or convenient.
+While you can technically flip the screen round to use the ZenBook Flip in tablet mode, it's hardly comfortable or convenient.
 Aside from the fact that its enormous weight will quickly tire your arm out, the device's large footprint makes it quite unwieldy to use in this manner.
 It works a lot better in 'tent mode', however, which is useful for watching videos or giving presentations.

-Unfortunately, compromises have been made with regards to the display as well.
-The 16in panel has a resolution of 1080p, which would have been perfectly adequate if the picture quality wasn't so disappointing.
+That's not the only compromise you'll have to deal with on the Asus ZenBook Flip.
+The display's massive panel features a lowly 1080p resolution, which would have been perfectly adequate if the picture quality wasn't so disappointing.

 A maximum brightness of just 276cd/m2 is just about acceptable, although not impressive, and with a measured sRGB coverage of a little over 71%, colour accuracy isn't a particular high point either.
 It's also lacking the matte anti-glare coating seen on many business laptops, so you'll likely struggle if you're trying to use it outside in bright sunlight.